DW-Tas/A4T/README.md

 | Make sure you double check your software setup `especially endstop location`                                                                                                       |       |
 > [!WARNING]
 > ### Blower fan fit
 > `If your blower fans are not a snug fit, you likely had shrinkage compensation or EM issues.
-You can probably get away with using some masking tape on top of a loose fan in a pinch to save a reprint.`
+You can probably get away with using some masking tape on top of a loose fan to save a reprint in a pinch.`

 <br>